Return to Philosophy Web Homepage Title: Introduction to Logic

 “There is no opinion, however absurd, which men will not readily embrace as soon as they can be brought to the conviction that it is generally adopted.”[8]

-When viewed from a psychological perspective, members of groups often act to minimize internal conflict rather than risk disputes over more effective policies.
+When viewed from a psychological perspective, members of groups often act to minimize internal conflict rather than risk disputes over what might be more effective practices.

 3. A fallacy example exhibiting such an overlap occurs in an argument where the idealist historian Benedetto Croce distinguishes the eternal idea of the “Holy” Inquisition “Saint Dominic Guzmán Presiding Over an Auto Da Fe”